Is Heavy Rainfall Bad for my Plumbing?

 Heavy Rainfall - Pipe Damage

-• Sewer Backup: When municipal sewer systems become overwhelmed with rainwater, the excess water can back up into your home through sinks, toilets, or floor drains.
+• Sewer Backup: When sewers become overwhelmed with rainwater, the excess can back up into your home through kitchens sinks, toilets, or floor drains.
 This creates unsanitary conditions, as raw sewage may enter your living spaces.
-Beyond the immediate mess and foul odors, sewer backups can cause long-term health issues, structural damage, mold growth, and hefty repair bills.
+Beyond the mess and foul odors, sewer backups can cause long-term health issues, structural damage, mold growth, and hefty plumbing repair bills.
 It’s a problem you’ll want to address quickly to avoid worsening damage.

 • Flooding: Excessive rainfall can cause flooding around your property, especially if the ground becomes saturated or drainage systems fail.
-Water can seep into basements and crawl spaces through small cracks in walls or floors, leading to structural damage, ruined belongings, and a damp environment that encourages mold and mildew growth.
+Water can seep into basements and crawl spaces through small cracks in walls or floors.
+This leads to structural damage and an environment primed for mold and mildew growth.
 Floodwater can also corrode pipes, which weakens your plumbing system over time.

-• Pipe Damage: Saturated ground from heavy rain puts immense pressure on underground pipes, causing them to crack, shift, or even collapse.
+• Pipe Damage: Heavy rain puts immense pressure on underground pipes, causing them to crack, shift, or even collapse.
 Damaged pipes can lead to leaks, reduced water pressure, or a complete loss of hot water.
-In severe cases, soil erosion from heavy rain exposes pipes, leaving them vulnerable to additional wear and tear, damage from debris, or freezing temperatures during colder months.
+In severe cases, soil erosion exposes pipes, leaving them vulnerable to damage from debris, or freezing temperatures.

 • Foundation Issues: Persistent or heavy rainfall can weaken your home’s foundation by saturating the soil around it.
-Over time, water seeping into foundation cracks can expand those gaps, allowing more water to enter and potentially affecting the plumbing lines running through or beneath your foundation.
-This not only jeopardizes your home’s structure but also creates plumbing challenges that can be difficult and expensive to resolve.
+Over time, water seeping into foundation cracks can expand those gaps, allowing more water to enter beneath your foundation.
+This not only jeopardizes your home’s structure but creates plumbing challenges that can be expensive to resolve.

 How to Protect Your Plumbing From Heavy Rain